Online Versus Offline Rate in Streaming Codes for Variable-Size Messages: Conclusion

 \subsection{Proof of Theorem~\ref{thm:osc_opt}}

-In this Section, we will prove Theorem~\ref{thm:osc_opt}.
-At a high level, the proof is inductive and shows that the cumulative number of symbols sent by each time slot under the $(\tau,b)$-\vgms is minimal.
-Whenever a channel packet consists solely of a \messagePacket it follows immediately by the \losslessDelay constraint.
-Otherwise, there is some burst for which every redundant parity symbol in the channel packet is needed to both recover the burst within the \worstCaseDelay and satisfy the \losslessDelay constraint for the \messagePackets immediately after the burst.
+In this section, we will prove Theorem~\ref{thm:osc_opt}.
+At a high level, the proof is inductive and shows that the cumulative number of symbols sent by each time slot under the $(\tau,b)$-\vgms is the minimum possible.
+For time slots where no parity symbols are sent, it follows immediately by the \losslessDelay constraint.
+Otherwise, there is some burst for which every parity symbol in the received \channelPackets is needed to recover the burst within the \worstCaseDelay.

-We begin by introducing preliminary notation for the proof.
-We then include a few auxiliary Lemmas which will be used throughout the proof.
+We begin by introducing the preliminary notation for the proof.
+We then include a few auxiliary Lemmas used throughout the proof.
 Finally, we present the full proof itself.